Deputy shooting becomes part of city's long history on race

 By the 1940s, the city boasted a strong Black business community.
 And in the 1960s, residents of Elizabeth City — and students at its university — worked to desegregate the region’s businesses, with many getting arrested.

-Linwood Gallop, 52, an electrician, has marched in every single protest since the day Brown was killed.
+Linwood Gallop, 52, an electrician, has marched in many protests since the day Brown was killed.
 He grew up in the same neighborhood where Brown was shot, catching the school bus on the corner and buying nickel candies from a nearby store.

 Although Gallop only knew Brown in passing, he dismisses any suggestion by authorities that the shooting was justified.
 The city is galvanized, he said, because it’s so close knit.